 This position is located with the Department of Behavioral Health at Fort Carson, Colorado.

-This position is for the Embedded Behavioral Health (EBH) initiative.
 This work involves treating soldiers with a broad range of behavioral health concerns in specific combat divisions at various locations around the world.

 Ft.
 Carson combines scenic beauty, pleasant residential areas, and cultural activities to satisfy every taste.
 It is an unusually well-rounded military community which offers a variety of recreational and cultural opportunities.
 World-class ski resorts are available within a short 2 1/2 hour drive, golf courses and biking trails are available on the installation as well as in the surrounding community.
 Numerous colleges and universities are available for continuing education.